Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

-# Commandline Parameters
+# Command line Parameters

-Users can specify the following parameters when running the Nextflow pipeline
+Users can specify the following parameters when running the longGWAS Nextflow pipeline:

 ## --ancestry